MLHale/GenCyber-web-content/day1/github-primer.md

 [Top](#table-of-contents)

 ### Step 2
-Complete the Github tutorial.
+Complete the following Github tutorial: https://guides.github.com/activities/hello-world/
-https://guides.github.com/activities/hello-world/

-At the end of the Hello World Step 2, you will have created a **Remote** repository and will have added a 'branch'.
-It is "remote" because all your files are in the Github cloud.
+At the end of the Hello World Step 2, you will have created a **Remote** repository and will have added a `branch`.
+It is `remote` because all your files are in the Github cloud.
 As a developer, you might ask, "how do I use this to create code if it is just online?"
 It is not convenient to write and test code online, especially when many applications require locally install packages to even work.
 It would be great to use your own **Local** repository.
 We will do just that in the next step.

 [Top](#table-of-contents)